-Dogs are creatures of routine.
+Dogs tend to be creatures of routine.

 That’s over simplifying it, but the general idea is the sooner and the more frequently you enable your newly acquired pup to associate positive experiences with new things, the easier it is for the pup to accept new things down the road.